 Carini holds a Multiple Subject Teaching License from the Hawai‘i Teacher Standards Board (HTSB), a Multiple Subject California Credential (CLAD), and a Master of Education (MEd) in Curriculum Studies from the COE.
 She is the Literacy District Educational Specialist as well as the English Language District Lead in the Kailua Kalāheo Complex Area.

-Institute for Teacher Education-Secondary Director Charlotte Frambaugh-Kritzer, who is Carini’s advisor, said, “I was not surprised to hear that Esmeralda won this award.
+School of Teacher Education-Secondary Director Charlotte Frambaugh-Kritzer, who is Carini’s advisor, said, “I was not surprised to hear that Esmeralda won this award.
 She has a steel hand, yet wears a velvet glove.
 I use this analogy because she gets literacy enterprises accomplished here in Hawai‘i that others cannot, and she does it all with an unassuming gentle force.
 Her implementation of the Hawai‘i Lab Cohort (HLC) is truly inspiring.
 I’m so proud of her.”

 Part of a team of content experts, Carini is the creator and lead mentor of the HLC in the Hawai‘i Department of Education.
 HLC is comprised of teacher learning communities that offer job-embedded, differentiated approaches to professional learning for teachers to keep them renewed and accountable to continuous learning and growth in their profession.